John-Colbert/RunLogix/README.md

 # How to Use

 1. Download and Install Nytril Desktop IDE.
-Go to [Nytril.com](https://www.nytril.com) and select the platfrom (Windows or Mac), then download and install.
+To do so, go to [Nytril.com](https://www.nytril.com) and on the home page select the platfrom (Windows or Mac), then download the setup file and install.
-2. Clone or download this code from GitHub and place in the folder of your choice.
+2. Clone this repository or download the code and place in a folder of your choice.
 3. Open Nytril and select the menu option "Repo", then "New Repository."
-    - Under "Local Folder", click the browse button and navigate to the "Run Logix" folder where you placed it in the previous step.
+    - Under "Local Folder", click the browse button and navigate to the "Run Logix" folder where you placed the code in the previous step.
-    - The "Repository Name" will be changed to the folder name.
-Adjust it if you would like.
+    - The "Repository Name" will be changed to the folder name, but you can change it.
     - Leave "Language Files" as is.
     - Click "OK".
 4. The "Starting Project" dialog will appear.
     - Under "Main File" the path and filename should already be correct.
 If not, browse to the "Run Logix" folder and select "Main.nytril."
     - Under "Name" change the name to something useful, such as "Run Logix."
-This is the friendly name of the project within the local repository.
+This is the friendly name of the project.
     - Click "OK".
 5. The project will load, build and run.
 The code will be on the left and the output on the right.
-6. Select the "Documents" menu option
+6. On the Nytril menu, select the "Documents" option
     - Click on a document to view the output.
-At this time, there are two choices "Summary" and "Performance to Target."

 # How to add or modify a run workout